 - Large crock pots with small amounts of ingredients may cook faster, so be careful.

 - This should usually be done on low.
-This is NOT a recipe you should cook on high and cut the time in half and ignore.
+This is NOT a recipe you should cook on high, cut the time in half, and ignore.
 The endpoint is the pasta becoming al dente, not an amount of time.

 - My instructions are to use standard dry pasta.

-- If you want to use whole wheat or gluten-free pasta, you MUST pay attention to the pasta's endpoint is just al dente.
+- If you want whole wheat or gluten-free pasta, you MUST pay attention to the pasta's endpoint, which is just al dente.
 More than that will make mush.
 The time of cooking WILL be different.

 - If using non-standard pasta, you should usually be OK if you check the pasta more frequently, stop at al dente, and discard the excess fluid.

-- Many kinds of cheese should not cook for long periods.
+- Many kinds of cheese should not be cooked for long periods.
 But by adding the cheese near the end, it will deliver its creamy goodness.

 - American-made pre-shredded cheese that we all buy does not like long or high heat.
 It is waxier than block cheese, and it just won't take it and will separate some.

 - I'm stuck on sharp cheddar cheese.
-Almost any cheese can work, like Velveeta, American, Colby jack, gouda, and gruyere.
+Almost any cheese, like Velveeta, American, Colby jack, gouda, and gruyere, can work.

 - I'm sure a better cheese like a block of Cabot would do better, but are you going for a $10 cheese for this?